 The changes in historical understandings have a direct relation to the power of the cultures that follow them.Velcheru Narayana Rao et. all,

 Simply put: The History of the powerful is considered more legitimate.
-I am not saying this to pass a moral judgement.
+Most of us don’t realize that education in India was limited to certain castes.

 Veerabhadra outside the Textual Tradition

-There are unwritten stories, practices and beliefs that go back to many centuries.
-These survive in the Living Tradition and Oral Narratives.
+There are unwritten stories, practices, and beliefs that go back to many centuries.
+These are passed on from generation to generation and survive in the Living and Oral Traditions.

 One must study the seats of ritual embodiment- Veerabhadra Gaddhelu, his communities- especially Veerabhadriya, the ritual processions- Jatharas among other things to get a sense of who this deity is.

-Understanding him meant understanding the story of different people, their social and economic realities, understanding different kinds of divine spaces and in some cases, mapping the journey of certain musical instruments like the Tasha.
+Understanding him meant understanding the story of different people, their social and economic realities, understanding different kinds of divine spaces, and in some cases, mapping the journey of certain musical instruments like the Tasha- not just skimming through texts.